Extending and Applying Automated HERMES Software Publication Workflows: Preliminary evaluation

 \begin{enumerate} \item Inability to install the \texttt{hermes} package due to either the lack of a Python installation on participants' machines, or failure to install the required Python version ($\geq$~3.10). \item Non-existent accounts required to follow the live coding using the respective platforms (GitHub, Zenodo Sandbox), and therefore inability to follow the live coding due to delays while creating accounts. \end{enumerate}

-Both reasons show failure on the side of the workshop organizers to provide clear technical requirements to participants and assistance in their fulfillment ahead of the workshop, and failure to check their fulfillment during the workshop before live coding.
-These failures are of methodological nature and do not as such attest a lack of feasibility of applying HERMES workflows for automated software publication with rich metadata.
+Both reasons show failure of the workshop organizers to provide clear technical requirements to participants and assistance in their fulfillment ahead of the workshop, and failure to check their fulfillment during the workshop before live coding.
+These failures are of methodological nature and do not as such attest a lack of feasibility of applying HERMES workflows for automated software publication with rich metadata, and thus cannot contribute to answering \qref{rq-concept-implementation} or \qref{rq-improvement}.

-The workshop showed the general usability of HERMES, and that it is possible for a principal stakeholder group -- RSEs and developers of research software -- to apply HERMES.
-To answer our question Q1 above, we therefore partially conclude that HERMES' approach~\cite{concept-paper} is generally viable.
-We further partially conclude with regards to our question Q2, that the current development status of \texttt{hermes} and its documentation makes HERMES workflows fundamentally usable.
-Beyond that, we were able to elicit first-hand user feedback towards answering our question Q2.1:
+Beyond these issues, the workshop showed the general usability of HERMES, and that it is possible for a principal stakeholder group -- RSEs and developers of research software -- to apply HERMES.
+To answer our question \qref{rq-concept-implementation} above, we therefore partially conclude that HERMES' approach~\cite{concept-paper} is generally viable, and that the current development status of \texttt{hermes} and its documentation makes HERMES workflows fundamentally usable.
+Beyond that, we were able to elicit first-hand user feedback towards answering our question \qref{rq-improvement}:

-\begin{enumerate}[label=\textit{Issue \arabic*}, left= \parindent] \item Using the default configuration, \texttt{hermes}~v0.8.0~\cite{hermes_0_8_0} provides very limited feedback to users.
+\begin{enumerate}[\itshape{Issue} 1] \item Using the default configuration, \texttt{hermes}~v0.8.0~\cite{hermes_0_8_0} provides very limited feedback to users.
 Logging output is only available in a hidden file, or by adapting the logging configuration.
 Errors coming from plugins are not reported clearly enough by \texttt{hermes}.
-This makes it hard to debug HERMES workflows. \item The user interface of \texttt{hermes} should be improved to support inexperienced users to provision the automated workflow, i.e., adjust templates, supply credentials for the respective infrastructure components (source code repository platform, publication repository platform). \end{enumerate}
+This makes it hard to debug HERMES workflows. \item The \texttt{hermes} user interface should be improved to support inexperienced users in applying the automated workflow, i.e., adjust templates, supply credentials for infrastructure components (source code repository platform, publication repository platform). \end{enumerate}

 We addressed \textit{Issue 1} in \texttt{hermes} 0.8.1~\cite{hermes_0_8_1} by adapting the default logging configuration.
 The log file is now output to the working directory and therefore more visible.
 Also, more logging output is now directed towards the standard output.
 This is especially helpful when HERMES is run in a CI context, and files produced during the process are not easily retrievable.
 We also made sure that errors originating from plugins are output and better visible.